Hexanilix/Too-Many-Magical-Items/README.md

 # ❗THIS PLUGIN IS IN ALPHA❗
 # TMMI: A fun Minecraft Magic Plugin
-Too Many Magical Items, or TMMI for short, is a Magic Minecraft plugin made by [Hexanilix](https://github.com/Hexanilix) as a result of some wants and lacks from simmilar plugins.
+Too Many Magical Items, or TMMI for short, is a Magic Minecraft plugin made by [Hexanilix](https://github.com/Hexanilix) as a result of some wants and lacks from similar plugins.
-This is a free, open source hobby project open to the commiunity to use for themselves.
+This is a free, open source hobby project open to the community to use for themselves.
 ## Contents:
 - [Getting started](#getting-started)
 - [Modifications](#modifications)